AnnetteJing/AnnetteJing.github.io/index.md

 layout: default
 ---

+## Note: This site is still under construction!

 Hello, I'm Annette Jing, or 靖婕勛 (pronounced Jing Jie-Shiun) in Mandarin Chinese.
 I just recently received my bachelors degree in Finance with double minors in Mathematics and Computer Science from [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/) and will be starting a [PhD in Statistics at Stanford University](https://statistics.stanford.edu) this coming fall.